Rhett Lashlee: Auburn

 On December 6, 2012, Lashlee was hired at Auburn University as their offensive coordinator and quarterbacks coach following Gus Malzahn after his return to Auburn after one year at Arkansas State.
 In 2013, Lashlee was a finalist for the Broyles Award, given annually to the nation's top college football assistant coach.

 UConn

 In 2017, Lashlee joined the University of Connecticut as their offensive coordinator and quarterbacks coach.

 SMU

 On January 4, 2018, Lashlee was hired as the offensive coordinator and quarterbacks coach at Southern Methodist University (SMU).

 Miami

 On January 3, 2020, Lashlee was hired as the offensive coordinator and quarterbacks coach at the University of Miami under head coach Manny Diaz.

 SMU (second stint)

-On November 30, 2021, Lashlee was named head coach at Southern Methodist University (SMU), replacing Sonny Dykes after his departure to become the head coach at Texas Christian University (TCU).
+On November 30, 2021, Lashlee was named head coach at Southern Methodist University (SMU), replacing Sonny Dykes after he left SMU to become the head coach at rival Texas Christian University (TCU).
+After three successful seasons and a successful first half of 2025, Lashlee and SMU agreed to an two-year extension.

-In his inaugural season, Lashlee became the first SMU head coach since Bobby Collins in 1982 to have a winning season and qualify for a bowl game.

 Personal life

-Rhett Lashlee is married to Lauren Lashlee (née Lee), and they have four children together: twin sons, Thomas and Hudson, and twin daughters, Rowyn and Scarlet.
+Lashlee is a Christian.
+He is married to Lauren Lashlee (née Lee), and they have four children together.